 - Completion of all required coursework for doctoral degree.

 - Statement of readiness for internship from academic program.

-- Relevant clinical experience demonstrating skills in intake assessment, individual and group psychotherapy, and crisis intervention with adolescents or young adults.
+- Relevant clinical experience in intake assessment, individual and group psychotherapy, and crisis intervention with adolescents or young adults.

 - Interest and/or experience in conducting consultation and outreach activities.